 buffer_write(global.savebuff, buffer_string, closestring);

 buffer_save_async(global.savebuff, "my_save_file.sav", 0, buffer_get_size(global.savebuff)); // Pass the data to be saved

 global.saveid = buffer_async_group_end(); // Start the save process and return the save request ID

-async_load has a key “status” set to any error code.
+The async_load map also has a key called “status”, which indicates the result of the save operation.
 Negative numbers indicate an error occurred.

 var ident = async_load[? "id" ];

 var status = async_load[? "status"];

 show_debug_message("Save status = " + string(status) + ", error = " + string(error));